richfromm/Slackord/README.md

 * Deal with external links in Discord, showing the same preview title, heading, text, and image that Slack does.

-* Better error reporting, so that if an entire export is not successful, it is easier to resume in a way as to avoid duplicates.
+* Better error reporting, so that if an entire import is not successful, it is easier to resume in a way as to avoid duplicates.

 * Add mypy type hints.